 KEEP YOUR FOOTPRINT SMALL – Floor space in a classroom can be limited, so keep your “footprint” small.
 Leave your coat, purse, keys, etc, in the cloakroom.

 EXCUSE YOURSELF QUIETLY – If you must use the restroom during class, excuse yourself quietly and try to wait for between poses or until a resting pose.
+Remember: put your mask on when you leave your mat!

 STAY UNTIL THE END – if the class is an hour, plan on staying the full hour.
 Packing up and leaving during class (unless you are ill) is disruptive to the rest of the class and means you’ll be missing the best part of the class!
 If you must leave early, inform the instructor and leave prior to the start of our final pose - savasana.